July 25, 2017

 I had only survived by cowardice, and now it felt like cowardice to just keep lying to save my own skin.
 Over the next hour or so, I did my best impression of two different people being hunkered down with me (who I kept telling to shut up since I was in charge), and I begged, commanded, cajoled, intimidated, and made promises that I knew I couldn’t keep to try to get the men down from the rock on their own volition.
 My wounded partner didn’t say a word throughout the process, but he knew where I was headed.
 The people up top didn’t believe there were as many of us as we were playing at, and they definitely didn’t believe the cavalry was on the way.
 At the end of that hour, my wounded colleague had crawled further away and started a ruckus, throwing a grenade or two in different directions.
 He had also somehow managed to set-up a couple of pistols to automatically fire a few shots from different locations around the plateau.
 Suddenly, those up top believed there really were more of us.

 I didn’t know until the end that there were only four left up top, and one of them was wounded.
-They must have been scared as hell.
+They must have been scared as all get out.
 After promising to let them down and maybe even bring them into the enclave, they began slowly making their way down the side of the plateau.
 The remaining wounded Ranger, Hotty Scotty, popped up out of cover and covered the attackers with his rifle.
 The fear and adrenaline jumped up a notch in my bloodstream as I saw our attackers.
 They still outnumbered us.
 What if this went sideways?
 What if I was still dead no matter what?
 One of them was latent.
 What if he vectored?
 It’d be just like last time, but there was no changing room for me to hide in our here.

 “Put your weapons down, please,” Scotty asked them professionally and with a hardened voice despite his nearly bled out leg.
 They complied.
 It was at that point that I came out of cover and opened fire on all four of them.
 I pulled that trigger until it was clicking empty and kept pulling it as I screamed in panic and rage.

 I know why I did it.
 It was an evil instinct of fear that I gave in to.
-While those people weren’t innocent, they just as innocent as I was.
+While those people weren’t innocent, they were just as innocent as I was.
 Who was I to send them to their Maker?
 I like to say that I couldn’t help it, but deep down, I know that’s a lie even to myself.
 Needless to say, I cracked again.
 I became a blubbering fool, alternately screaming for forgiveness from my victims and then yelling condemnations at them.
 Scotty told me later that he thought I had gone vector at first and was about to shoot me before I made the flip to cussing out those poor, dead souls.
 Being ever mindful of our position, Scotty scavenged the bodies (except the latent who had taken a head shot) and somehow guided me back to the main enclave.

 The council of governors, the leaders of each satellite location who rule Flat Tops, were not happy that I had been so unhinged and shot down unarmed foes who had surrendered, but they knew my loyalties firmly lay with the Flat Tops.
 They decided to not punish me for my crimes, but since then, no one will work with me.
 I’m respected but given a wide berth.
 People always have their hands on a gun or knife when they’re near me as if I’ll go off at any moment.
 I hated living like that.
-Hell, I still hate living like that.
+I still hate living like that.
 I decided to make a change.

 For the last year, I’ve come to terms with the crime I committed and my own cowardice.
 I started striking out on my own thinking that I could take jobs that are better served with subtlety rather than force.
 On my own, I can hide my cowardice if need be and give in to my greed as it suits me.
 Sometimes fleeing is the wiser course, and it definitely has kept me, Samuel, and Jackie alive.
 Those two keep me grounded.
 When I see how much they love each other and remember how they forgave me my sins, I can’t help but want to be a better man even if I never actually am.
 I guess I’ll keep trying, which brings me to today: Crackpot, the lone Taker.